 Black Sharpie Easter Eggs are an easy way to convert those white eggs into modern works of art, courtesy of Obviously Sweet (site no longer active).
 This is clearly an idea that is best left in the hands of older kids with some patience and an artistic eye, but the final results are pretty striking.

 Want more color?
 Here’s a simple Easter egg decorating idea from The Artful Parent: Grab a bunch of colored Sharpies plus a bunch of stickers, and let the kids have at it.

 Perfect for kids who love to paint, Modern Parents Messy Kids describes easy watercolor eggs (also pictured at top) give you the look of a dyed egg, but with the fun of painting.
 Just use food coloring and vinegar instead of paints and water.

-Everything is better with googly eyes, which is why I love One Charming Party’s overuse of them to create googly eye Easter eggs.
+Everything is better with googly eyes, which is why I love One Charming Party’s overuse of them to create googly eye Easter eggs (site no longer active).
 A permanent marker can further personalize the eggs.
 My oldest would love to create little egg portraits of her family to place on each plate.

 Ordinary office-supply store neon dots become bright spots of color on plain white eggs in this easy Easter Egg craft idea at BHG.com.
 Create flowers, as shown, or the first initial for everyone at your Easter table.

 Even brown eggs can look Easter ready with some minimalist dots using a water-based paint marker (available at craft stores).
 Love how white looks against the brown, though knowing kids, they’ll want to go multi-colored too.